NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 Note that the value you get when you access a parameter value in the model is the one provided in the data set (corresponding to the current index combination).
 The default value in the parameter declaration is just a helper for somebody who create a new data set.

-When you access the value of a state variable or input series, you get the current value of that variable (this can some times force what order state variables have to be computed in.
-This will also be separately documented).
+When you access the value of a state variable or input series, you get the current value of that variable.
+This can some times force [what order state variables have to be computed in](advanced_concepts.html#order-of-evaluation-and-circular-dependencies).

-You can some times also access a value across a connection using a square bracket `[ .. ]`.
-This will be documented later.
+You can some times also access a value across a connection using a square bracket `[ .. ]`, called a [restriction](advanced_concepts.html#location-restrictions-for-grids).

 Mobius2 also allows you to access some values that say something about the *model time* (not real time!) of the current evaluation of the expression